 - mRNA particles used in the vaccine are eliminated by our bodies within hours or days, so these particles are unlikely to reach or cross the placenta.

-Important points about the Johnson & Johnson vaccine:
+Important points about the Johnson and Johnson vaccine

 - The modified adenovirus used in the vaccine can't replicate or cause illness.
 The body quickly clears it from the injection site, so it's unlikely to reach or cross the placenta.